 Switzerland is hard to beat when it comes to dreaming up the ultimate ski holiday.
-With some of the most spectacular scenery in the Alps and world-class ski areas, you can guarantee a wonderful ski holiday.
-When it comes to choosing the best ski resorts in Switzerland it can be hard to narrow it down.
+With some of the most spectacular scenery in the Alps and world-class ski areas, you can guarantee a wonderful ski holiday in Switzerland.
+We know that when it comes to choosing the best ski resorts in Switzerland it can be hard to narrow it down.
 We’ve picked out our top 10 Swiss ski resorts to help inspire your ski holiday plans.

 Ski area: 362km